Exploring a servitization and securitization model as a means to improve critical mineral supply and increase circularity.

 Metals-as-a-Service (MaaS) is a servitization model based on granting customers the right to use a metal, while the ownership remains with one segment of the value chain.
 As an alternative business model, MaaS can be used as a strategy to transform the global metals value chain with the potential to:

-To better evidence this potential, CCSI and the Carbon Trust are partnering to provide the research, analysis, and stakeholder engagement that lays an effective groundwork with three components:
+To better evidence this potential, CCSI partnered with the Carbon Trust to provide the research, analysis, and stakeholder engagement that lays an effective groundwork with three components:

 On July 15, 2025, CCSI and the Carbon Trust co-hosted a closed-door strategy workshop in London convening a diverse group of actors from across the metals value chain—including mining, recycling, trading, manufacturing, finance, and policy—to examine how MaaS might unlock the untapped economic value of secondary metals, support circular systems change, and reduce pressure on primary supply.
 The workshop aimed to: (1) assess the economic potential of MaaS; (2) identify priority areas for further research and piloting; and (3) launch the first community of practice dedicated to MaaS.